doxiadoo/mintlify-docs/README.md

-# lowest documentation
+# coffin documentation

-This repository contains lowest's documentation that can be found [here]().
+This repository contains coffin's documentation that can be found [here]().

 We welcome new contributions.
 Please create a [Pull Request](https://github.com/doxiadoo/docs/pulls) if you would like to contribute to our documentation.
 For new contributors, we advise you to familiarize yourself with [MDX](https://mintlify.com/docs/page) and see [Contributing.md](https://github.com/doxiadoo/docs/blob/main/CONTRIBUTING.md) before requesting any changes.